haddocking/whiscy/README.md

 pwd
 ```

 With `pwd`, you will get the directory where you have cloned `whiscy`.
-Please, copy that directory path because you will need to specify it in your `.bashrc` or `.bash_profile` file:
+Please, copy that directory path because you will need to specify it in your `.bashrc` or `.bash_profile` file.

 Edit your `.bashrc` or `.bash_profile` and add the following lines: